Healthy Keto Almond Ricotta Cake

 Step 5: Bake the Cake

-Once the cake is baked, remove it from the oven and allow it to cool for about 20 minutes.
+Remove the cake from the oven and let it cool in the pan for 20 minutes.